roscale/zenith/README.md

 or `gnome-terminal`, and use it to start subsequent programs.
 If you want to launch Chromium, you must use `--enable-features=UseOzonePlatform --ozone-platform=wayland`.

+If you want to start Zenith on your secondary screen, set the environment variable `ZENITH_OUTPUT=1`, `1` being the index of the output.
+The default choice is `0`, the primary screen.
+This setting is temporary until multi-monitor support is implemented.

 For development purposes it is more convenient to start Zenith from an existing X11 or Wayland compositor, and it will show up as a window.